csknk/parse-chainstate/README.md

 Data Storage Format
 -------------------
 [LevelDB][8] is a simple on-disk key-value store.
 Keys and values are stored as strings in arbitrary byte arrays, sorted by key.

 Indexing is not supported.

 Though LevelDB keys & values are strings, they are not C-style null-terminated strings - this is because LevelDB keys & values may contain null bytes.

 Chainstate Keys
 ---------------
-Keys in the `chainstate` database consist of a little-endian representation of the txid prepended with the single byte `0x43` ('C') and appended with a Varint representation of the vout:
+Keys in the `chainstate` database consist of a little-endian representation of the `txid` prepended with the single byte `0x43` ('C') and appended with a Varint (see following section) representation of the vout:

 `0x43<txid, little endian><vout>`